 That means that email marketing has the potential to generate some of the highest returns on investment (ROI) of any marketing channel.
 But not all email marketing campaigns are created equal.
-To maximize your returns and ensure that your email campaigns live up to their fullest potential, you must be smart and strategic, both in your customer segmentation and in your outreach.
+To get the most returns and ensure that your email campaigns live up to their fullest potential, you must be smart and strategic, both in your customer segmentation and in your messaging.

 It’s not going to be enough, for example, simply to shoot out hundreds or thousands of the same boilerplate email messages and hope that something sticks.
 Rather, if you want your marketing emails to elicit responses and, above all, to increase conversions, then you need to use an approach that is at once targeted and human.

 In other words, your audience needs to feel as if the message comes from a real human who is writing specifically for and to them.
-This article explores the importance of humanizing your email marketing strategy and describes best practices for doing so.
+This article looks at the importance of humanizing your email marketing strategy and describes best practices for doing so.

 Use Culturally Aware Language